Face mask and how to make it PROTECTIVE

 For some time I felt that this is not my place to write about different qualities of fabrics, and specially in relation to the viruses, but after all I work in fashion, and I’m writing the reviews about different industries in fashion, textile industry included.
 For several weeks I’m observing something what I can only call “total mess” about the face masks, or absence of the face masks for public in United States, in Europe, specially in France.
 I also observe gigantic efforts of different medical and professionals from different health and textile organizations in USA and Europe trying to deal with it in all sorts of ways.

 Let’s summarize them.
 Professionals do exchanges between each other, providing to each other different parameters about the fabrics which can be used, described in 25 pages on technical language, certifications and so on, then submitting them to the governments, and then to the different producers from all industries, who are capable in short notice to cover local hospitals.
 It is indeed the first and the most important place to send the surgical masks and protective masks N95.
-People in hospitals exposed to the coronavirus and should be protected, as they are risking theirs to save ours.
+People in hospitals exposed to the coronavirus and should be protected, as they are risking their lives to save ours.

 Public in mean while go I’d say wild or simply “bananas”.
 Some think that they don’t need a mask, as all this virus situation doesn’t really concern them, and a little “flue-like” sickness couldn’t really hurt them, as they are keeping healthy lifestyle and “all good” with personal hygiene.
 Others making masks from toilet paper or walking around with the girls panties on a head.
 Absence of the information for public and how to make face mask at home is DRAMATIC.